department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/in-person-proofing/research/2024-03-Secure Sign In Transition Team-In-Person Proofing_Pilot/IPP Pilot Research Plan.md

 * Date and time of pilot session: May 10, 2024: 12-1pm ET

 ### Research sessions
-May 20-23, 2024
+June 10-13

-Available hours for scheduling:
+#### Available hours for scheduling:

-Monday, May 20:

-11am-2pm ET

-3-5pm ET

-Tuesday, May 21:

-9am-1pm ET

-Wednesday, May 22:

-9-11am ET

-12-2pm ET

-Thursday, May 23:

-9am-12pm ET
+Monday, June 10th: 8am-4pm ET

+Tuesday, June 11th: 8am-4pm ET

+Wednesday, June 12th: 8am-4pm ET

+Thursday, June 13th: 8am-4pm ET

-Length of sessions
+### Length of sessions
 Veterans will be scheduled for 2 hour sessions
 VA staff will be notified of the scheduled sessions ahead of time to ensure their availability